 USGA Women's Team

 The USGA Women's Team Championship is held every two years and is comprised of three players from the 50 states plus the District of Columbia and Puerto Rico.
 They must be amateur, non-college players.
 High school girls may compete.
+2017 will be the final year for the event.

 Louisiana’s State Amateur and Mid-Amateur champions are automatic selections to the team.
 If the Amateur champion happens to be a college player, then the runner-up finisher gets that spot.
 The third spot has generally been decided by letting the automatic qualifiers decide who they want as their third teammate.
 Because the course is played at about 6200 yards, our top players seem to know who would best be able to handle that yardage.